bagnaram/terraform-k8s-cluster/README.md

 Deployment of Kubernetes on AWS, etc via Terraform

 The goal of this page is to have a functional testbed kubernetes cluster that leverages Terraform.
+Terraform is an infrastructure topology tool that creates a common schema for various cloud and infrastructure providers.

 ## Prerequisites